philipturner/metal-benchmarks/README.md

 For marketing, Apple says that each GPU core contains 128 ALUs.
 These roughly correspond to all the pipelines necessary to sustain one scalar/cycle.
 Integer pipelines process both I32 and U32 with the same latency.
 Most pipelines accept 16-bit operands or write 16-bit results, with zero additional cost.
 For floating-point pipelines, a 32-bit register dependency invokes a ~1-cycle penalty until ILP approaches 4.

 On A14, we might have separate F16 and F32 pipelines.
 This would reflect how Metal Frame Capture shows separate statistics for "F16 utilization" and "F32 utilization".
 It also reflects Apple's statement of "twice the F32 pipelines" in their A15 video.
 This scheme would indicate mixed-precision F16/F32 compute similar to RDNA 2 (the F32 pipelines provide half the total F16 power).
+We omit the A14 design for simplicity.

+---

 Floating-point pipelines (A15+, M1+)
-- 3 cycles (F32/I32), 3 cycles (F16/I16): FFMA, F/ICMPSEL, IADD
-- 3 cycles (F32/I32), 3 cycles (F16/I16): FFMA, F/ICMPSEL, IADD
-- 3 cycles (F32/I32), 3 cycles (F16/I16): FFMA, F/ICMPSEL, IADD
+- 3 cycles: F/IADD32, F/ICMPSEL32, add part of FFMA32
+- 3 cycles: F/IADD32, F/ICMPSEL32, add part of FFMA32
+- 3 cycles: F/IADD32, F/ICMPSEL32, add part of FFMA32
+- 3 cycles: FMUL32, FFMA16, multiply part of FFMA32
+- 3 cycles: FMUL32, FFMA16, multiply part of FFMA32
+- 3 cycles: FMUL32, FFMA16, multiply part of FFMA32
 - 4 cycles: convert I32 to F32, round F32 to U32/I32, extract fractional part
+- TODO: Test whether `fract` can happen concurrently to `rint`.

 Complex integer and bitwise pipelines:
-- TODO: Sort out the number of unique pipelines.
-Does a separate Int64 pipeline exist, similar to what AMD has?
-Concurrent execution may allow for better performance in metal-float64.
-Are bitwise pipelines independent of complex integer?
-Does IMAD delegate the add to one of the dedicated IADD32 pipelines?
+- 4 cycles: one 32x32 chunk of a large-integer product, BITSHIFT32 by an amount unknown at compile-time
+- 1 cycle: BITWISE32

-Transcendental math pipelines (1-1.5x per ALU):
+Transcendental math pipelines (1-2x per ALU):
+- TODO: The actual pipelines.
 - TODO: Can multiple math operations happen simultaneously?

+---

+The model above is likely a bit flawed.
+The FFMA16 instruction may share a modular multiplier circuit with FFMA32 (1 cycle/16x16).
+The pipeline might begin with a 1-cycle check on the exponent of the F16/F32.
+It might end with a 1-cycle mantissa addition (23+23=24).
+The FFMA32 would take `1 + (32x32/16x16) + 1` cycles, while FFMA16 would take `1 + (16x16/16x16) + 1` cycles, in line with latency measurements.

 ## Instruction Throughputs